GeorgeLychock/Project-Management-Dashboard---MS2/README.md

             1. The most detailed Content is never more than **two clicks** away from home.
             2. Home is always **one click** away from anywhere on the site.
             3. Nav dropdown (collapse) is *prohibited*
-            4. Either links to sub pages and/or Home should be visible on any page at any scroll point on any viewport.
+            4. Either links to sub pages and/or Home should be visible on any page at any scroll point on any view port.
         -   ##### Results
             -   (1 and 2) PASS Since there is only only sub level of pages, user is never more than 1 click from home or one click from most detailed information available.
             -   (3) PASS No nav icon nor dropdown exists'